Pattern-avoiding even and odd Grassmannian permutations: Introduction

 \begin{prop}[{\cite[Prop.~5.1]{GiTo22a}}] The set $\Gr^{odd}_n$ is in bijection to the set of Grassmannian Dyck paths of semilength $n$ having an odd number of peaks at even height.
 On the other hand, the elements of $\Gr^{even}_n$ correspond to Grassmannian Dyck paths with an even number of peaks at even height. \end{prop}

 As it turns out, the enumeration of $\Gr^{odd}_n(\sigma)$ (or $\Gr^{even}_n(\sigma)$) leads to multiple Wilf equivalence classes.
 Because of Theorem~\ref{thm:GrassPerms}, it suffices to only enumerate the odd or the even pattern-avoiding Grassmannian permutations.
-We will focus on odd permutations and will prove that if $\des(\sigma)=1$, there are 2 equivalence classes for $\Gr^{odd}_n(\sigma)$ when $|\sigma|=3$ (Table~\ref{tab:size3patt}) and 5 equivalence classes when $|\sigma|=4$ (Table~\ref{tab:size4patt}).
-For patterns of sizes 5, 6, and 7, there appear to be 3, 7, and 4 Wilf equivalence classes, respectively.
+We will focus on odd permutations and will prove that if $\des(\sigma)=1$, there are two equivalence classes for $\Gr^{odd}_n(\sigma)$ when $|\sigma|=3$ (Table~\ref{tab:size3patt}) and five equivalence classes when $|\sigma|=4$ (Table~\ref{tab:size4patt}).
+For patterns of sizes 5, 6, and 7, there appear to be three, seven, and four Wilf equivalence classes, respectively.

 The paper is structured as follows.
 In Section~\ref{sec:size3patts}, we warm up with the avoidance of patterns of size 3.
 We give closed formulas for the two nontrivial Wilf equivalence classes and give simple combinatorial interpretations in terms of Grassmannian Dyck paths.
 In Section~\ref{sec:size4patts}, we discuss patterns of size 4 with exactly one descent and use bijective methods to derive closed formulas and recurrence relations for the enumeration of the corresponding pattern-avoiding Grassmannian permutations.
 Finally, in Section~\ref{sec:bijections}, we conclude with interesting combinatorial interpretations for $\Gr^{odd}_n(2413)$ and $\Gr^{odd}_n(3412)$.
-We give a bijection between the first set and the set of integer partitions of $n+2$ having Durfee square\footnote{Largest square that is contained within the partition's Ferrers diagram, see \cite{Wolfram}.} of size 2.
+We give a bijection between the first set and the set of integer partitions of $n+2$ having Durfee square\footnote{Largest square that is contained within the partition's Ferrers diagram, see \cite{StanEC1}, \cite{SylvFran}.} of size 2.
 In addition, for $n\ge 2$, we provide a bijection between $\Gr^{odd}_n(3412)$ and the set of multidigraphs on two nodes having $n-2$ edges.

+Regarding future research directions, we believe that the techniques used here and in our previous paper \cite{GiTo22a} can be applied to discuss parity restricted Grassmannian permutations avoiding patterns of larger sizes.
+Studying such permutations might shed some light into a possible unifying approach for their enumeration.